This clinic takes a hands-on, in-the-water approach to teaching river rescue and safety skills.

 Level 3 – River Kayak or River Canoe

 This course is designed to build on the tools needed to travel down a moving river (up to Class I/II) presented in the Essentials course, including more emphasis on safety & rescue, paddling skills and teaching.
-Candidates must be comfortable paddling and performing rescues on class II as well as be able to perform a reliable roll.
+Candidates must be comfortable paddling and performing rescues on class II as well as be able to perform a reliable roll (kayak only).

 Level 4 – Whitewater Canoe or Kayak

-Is designed to refine and extend the judgment and technique of intermediate paddlers on class III to IV whitewater.
+This course is designed to refine and extend the judgment and technique of intermediate paddlers on class III to IV whitewater.
 This course is not to be taught on water of greater difficulty than class IV.
 Participants will be introduced to advanced techniques including boat control, playboating and river running as appropriate to the site.
 This course will use on-the-water scenarios to assess risk, evaluate rapid features and complexities, develop strategies, and nurture good judgment.
-Course will emphasize use of proactive, aggressive rescue skills stressing self reliance.
-Prerequisite: Level 4 certification for two years.
+The course will emphasize use of proactive, aggressive rescue.